bblfsh/uast-viewer/docs/state.md

+All components use flat object representation of UAST, instead of default UAST tree structure.

+The rationale is that in default UAST tree structure:
+ - nodes don't have unique identifiers
-The UAST has tree structure which is difficult to operate on and nodes don't have unique identifier.
+ - it is quite complex to operate on

-That's why components require transformation to flat object.

 For example, original json with 6 nodes: